Reed-Math241/topPolluters/README.md

     expand = expansion(add = c(0, 2))
   ) +
   labs(
-    title = "The Top 30 U.S. Industrial Pollutors of Air Toxics of 2018 and the\nResulting Exposure to Low-Income People and Racial/Ethnic Minorities", caption = "The ranking of the top air pollutors is based on total potential chronic human health risk from their facilities.\nThe percentages are in regards to the makeup of the at-risk populations (which are typically those nearest to the toxic facilities),\nbut spefically how much of the at risk population is below the poverty line or is a racial/ethnic minority.", x = "Top Pollutors of Air Toxics (in Descending Order of Rank)", y = "Percent Group Makes Up of Total At-Risk Population" ) + theme(
+    title = "The Top 30 U.S. Industrial Pollutors of Air Toxics of 2018 and the\nResulting Exposure to Low-Income People and\nRacial/Ethnic Minorities", caption = "The ranking of the top air pollutors is based on total potential chronic human health risk from their facilities.\nThe percentages are in regards to the makeup of the at-risk populations (which are typically those nearest to\nthe toxic facilities), but spefically how much of the at risk population is below the poverty line or is a racial/ethnic minority.", x = "Top Pollutors of Air Toxics\n(in Descending Order of Rank)", y = "Percent Group Makes Up of Total At-Risk Population" ) + theme(